-Again, up to recently most British children were regularly subjected to "intelligence tests".
-It was alleged that each child possessed a certain fixed quantity of "intelligence", which could be estimated without regard to the actual conditions of the child's existence and which determined his capabilities throughout the whole of his life regardless of whatever conditions for change and development might subsequently come his way.
+In most British schools today the children are regularly subjected to "intelligence tests."
+It is alleged that each child possesses a certain fixed quantity of "intelligence," which can be estimated without regard to the actual conditions of the child's existence and which determines his capabilities throughout the whole of his life regardless of whatever conditions for change and development may subsequently come in his way.
 This is another example of metaphysics.
-In this case the metaphysical conception of "intelligence" was used as an excuse for denying educational opportunities to the majority of children on the grounds that their intelligence was too low for them to benefit from such opportunities.
+In this case the metaphysical conception of "intelligence" is used as an excuse for denying educational opportunities to the majority of children on the grounds that their intelligence is too low for them to benefit from such opportunities.

-In general, metaphysics is a way of thinking which tries to fix the nature, properties and potentialities of everything it considers once and for all: it presupposes that each thing has a fixed nature and fixed properties.
+In general, metaphysics is a way of thinking which tries to fix the nature, properties and potentialities of everything it considers once and for all.
+Consequently it presupposes that each thing has a fixed nature and fixed properties.

-And it thinks in terms of "things" rather than "processes".
+And it thinks in terms of "things" rather than "processes."
 It tries to sum up everything in a formula, which says that the whole world, or any part of the world which is under consideration, consists of just such and such things with such and such properties.

 Such a formula we may call a "metaphysical" formula.